Parody religion: Usage by atheist commentators

 Many atheists, including Richard Dawkins, use parody religions such as those of the Flying Spaghetti Monster and the Invisible Pink Unicorn – as well as ancient gods like Zeus and Thor – as modern versions of Russell's teapot to argue that the burden of proof is on the believer, not the atheist.

 Dawkins also created a parody of the criticism of atheism, coining the term athorism, or the firm belief that the Norse deity Thor does not exist.
-The intention is to emphasize that atheism is not a form of religious creed, but merely denial of specific beliefs.
+The intention is to emphasize that atheism is not a form of religious creed, but merely a denial of specific beliefs.

 A common challenge against atheism is the idea that atheism is itself a form of "faith", a belief without proof.
-The theist might say "No one can prove that God does not exist, therefore an atheist is exercising faith by asserting that there is no God."
+The theist might say, "No one can prove that God does not exist, therefore an atheist is exercising faith by asserting that there is no God."
 Dawkins argues that by replacing the word "God" with "Thor" one should see that the assertion is fallacious.
 The burden of proof, he claims, rests upon the believer in the supernatural, not upon the non-believer who considers such things unlikely.
 Athorism is an attempt to illustrate through absurdity that there is no logical difference between disbelieving particular religions.

+Legal issues

+Cavanaugh v.
+Bartelt et al.: Stephen Cavanaugh, an inmate at the Nebraska State Penitentiary, sued prison officials for refusing to accommodate his religious rights and requests, such as "the ability to order and wear religious clothing and pendants, the right to meet for weekly worship services and classes and the right to receive communion."
+Cavanaugh identifies as a Pastafarian and practices FSMism.
+Cavanaugh claimed that by prison officials rejecting his requests, his First Amendment Right was violated.
+Ultimately, the Court found that FSMism could not be defined as a religion under federal statutes and they granted the defendants' motion to dismiss.

+Netherlands and The Church of the Flying Spaghetti Monster: In 2018, the Dutch court ruled that law student Mienke de Wilde did not qualify for religious exemption in wearing Pastafarian headwear for a government issued ID photo.
+The court claimed that "Pastafarianism lacked the seriousness and coherence of a legitimate religious faith."